AliBakerSartawi/reading-notes/401/read-02.md

 3- Compare and contrast **Swagger** and **APIDoc.js** Which HTTP status codes should be sent with each type of (un)successful API call?

+**Note**: In the requirements, this point connects Swagger and APIDoc.js in a comparison with their behavior regarding status error codes... they should be two separate points... anyway, for error codes, pay a kind visit to [this](https://www.restapitutorial.com/httpstatuscodes.html)

 *I searched this matter... this is what I found*:

 Regarding **Swagger**: Note that an API specification does not necessarily need to cover all possible HTTP response codes, since they may not be known in advance.
 However, it is expected to cover successful responses and any known errors.
 By "known errors" we mean, for example, a 404 Not Found response for an operation that returns a resource by ID, or a 400 Bad Request response in case of invalid operation parameters. [source](https://swagger.io/docs/specification/2-0/describing-responses/)